madmak2005/acc-manager-server/README.md

 ## Getting data from Assetto Corsa Competizione using Java Spring REST Server##
 **ACC Named Shared Memory - only Windows Version**

 It is used to download the data described in the "ACC Shared Memory" documentation.
-At the moment, only the part related to SPageFileStatic is partly implemented.
-The rest is work in progress. http://x.x.x.x:8080/SPageFilePhysics [real data]
+At the moment SPageFileStatic and SPageFilePhysics is fully implemented.
+The rest is work in progress.
+There is a built-in small html client using webockets to tranfer data every 500 ms of physics data.
+You can access it by lunching project and tring http://x.x.x.x:8080 in a web browser.

+http://x.x.x.x:8080/SPageFilePhysics [real data]
 Response:
 ```json